 CENTRE TYPE FUTURE ROLES AND FUNCTIONS Central City Services the whole City/region and provides a significant retail offer, particularly along the Golden Mile.
 The Central City contains an extensive range of retail goods and specialist stores, including several department stores.
 It is the centre for government and civic administration and is also a major regional employment node accommodating large government related, and corporate offices.
 It has an extensive residential component, together with community, recreational and entertainment facilities.
 The area has major cultural institutions and visitor facilities, including accommodation.
 It is the central transport hub offering several different transport nodes and extensive on-street and off street parking.
 It also has a high level of pedestrian activity.
-Sub-Regional Johnsonville Kilbirnie Services a significant part of the City and/or region and provides a significant retail offer.
+The Central City is located at the top of the hierarchy of Centres throughout the Wellington Region.
+Sub-Regional Regionally Significant Centres Johnsonville Kilbirnie Services a significant part of the City and/or region and provides a significant retail offer.
 These centres are based around a main street and contain one or more large supermarkets and department stores.
 A wide range of retail goods with some specialist stores is available.
 A range of civic and government services, employment, office, community, recreational, entertainment, residential activities can be found which are supported by a sub-regional transport hub.
 These centres have high levels of pedestrian activity, together with significant on-street and off-street parking facilities.
 These two Centres are recognised as Regionally Significant Centres in the proposed Regional Policy Statement.
-Town Centres Karori Miramar Mt Cook Newtown Tawa Service one or more suburbs and generally have very good access by public transport and the roading network.
-They are anchored by a main traditional main street with high levels of pedestrian activity and contain at least one supermarket and a range of other convenience-based retail goods.
-Town Centres contain some civic and government services and have medium scale
+Town Centres Service one or more suburbs and generally have very Karori good access by public transport and the roading network.
+MiramarMt Cook They are anchored by a main traditional main street with Mt CookNewtown high levels of pedestrian activity and contain at least one supermarket and a range of other convenience-based - Newtown supermarker and a range of other convenience-based

-• trict Centres Brooklyn employment office, community, recreational and entertainment activities.
+Dis Tawa strict Centres Brooklyn retail goods.
+Town Centres contain some civic and government services and have medium scale employment office, community, recreational and entertainment activities.
 Residential uses, generally above ground floor, can be found in Town Centres.
 Both off-street and on-street parking is generally available.
 Contain a moderate retail offer and generally service the day-to-day convenience needs of their surrounding

-• Churton Park 1 Crofton Downs suburb.
+• Churton Park 1 suburb.
 Accessed by good public transport, some District

-Island Bay Centres contain a small supermarket and other convenience-based retail and also have access to some
+• Crofton Downs Centres contain a small supermarket and other

-• Khandallah community, recreational and entertainment activities.
+• Island Bay Khandallah convenience-based retail and also have access to some community, recreational and entertainment activities.

-• Newlands Where offices are present, they are small scale in character.
+• Newlands Where offices are present, they are small scale in

+character.
 Residential uses tend to be located above ground floor.
 Mostly on-street parking is available, with only limited off-street parking.

-ghbourhood Service the surrounding residential neighbourhood and
+Nei ighbourhood Service the surrounding residential neighbourhood and

-Cei ntres offer small-scale convenience-based retail for day-to-day
+ntres offer small-scale convenience-based retail for day-to-day

-Aro Valley Berhampore needs.
+• Aro Valley Berhampore needs.
 Neighbourhood Centres tend to have easy pedestrian access for locals and have some community

-Berhampore services and small scale offices.
+• Berhampore services and small scale offices.
 There is good

 Rintoul Street accessibility to public transport and parking is generally

-• Broadway, on-street only.
+• Broadway, Strathmore on-street only.

-Strathmore

-• Constable Street,
+Constable Street,

 Newtown

 • Crofton Road,

 Ngaio

-• Darlington Road,
+• Darlington Road, Miramar

-Miramar Hataitai
+Hataitai

-[John Street
+• John Street

 intersection,

-Newtown

-Kelburn
+Newtown Kelburn

-• Kingston
+Kingston

-- Linden
+• Linden

 • Marsden Village

 • Mersey Street,

-Island Bay
+Island Bay Newlands Road

-• Newlands Road
+• Ngaio

-• Ngaio Northland
+• Northland

-: Onepu Road,
+• Onepu Road,

-- Lyall Bay

-Oxford Street,
+Lyall Bay Oxford Street,

 Tawa

 • Roseneath

 • Seatoun

-• Shorland Park

-shops, Island
+Shorland Park shops, Island

 Bay

 • Standen Street

-l - shops, Karori
+shops, Karori

 Strathmore Thorndon

-Tringham Street,
+• Tringham Street,

 Karori

-Wadestown
+• Wadestown

-11 ddesto WII